serverless/serverless/lib/plugins/create/templates/aws-kotlin-jvm-gradle-kts/README.md

-# aws-kotlin-jvm-gradle
+# aws-kotlin-jvm-gradle-kts

-AWS Lambda with Kotlin, Java 11, and Gradle 6.0.
+AWS Lambda with Kotlin and Gradle 6.0 with Kotlin DSL.

 ## build